 Sprint has now been rebranded as T-Mobile, but Sprint customers will continue to use the Sprint network for now.
-In time Sprint customers will be brought to the T-Mobile network, but it has yet to announce a date when that could happen.
+Sprint customers will be brought to the T-Mobile network in time, but it has yet to announce a date when that could happen.

 Where AT&T has 5G

 AT&T certainly has a very impressive list of cities with available 5G coverage.
 AT&T has launched the majority of its 5G network for business use.
-AT&T started with millimeter-wave and has also launched its nationwide 5G network based on its 850MHz spectrum as well as DSS in some areas.
-AT&T's network is one of the fastest overall thanks to its great LTE network speeds, and it's quickly catching to T-Mobile with its sub-6 5G.
+AT&T started with millimeter-wave and has also launched its nationwide 5G network based on its 850MHz spectrum and DSS in some areas.
+AT&T's network is one of the fastest overall thanks to its excellent LTE network speeds, and it's quickly catching up to T-Mobile with its sub-6 5G.

 AT&T uses DSS (Dynamic Spectrum Sharing) to share portions of the spectrum currently only used for LTE with its 5G network in some areas.
-This will allow towers to use spectrum as needed and provide a smooth transition to 5G without needing to take portions of LTE fully offline.
-Interestingly, AT&T now offers 5G roaming in Japan thanks to an agreement with NTT DOCOMO.
+This will allow towers to use spectrum as needed and provide a smooth transition to 5G without taking portions of LTE fully offline.

-If you're on AT&T and you want to access 5G, you'll need either the Unlimited Elite or Unlimited Extra plan.
-While there will likely be some improvement over LTE using this 850Mhz 5G, it's not going to hit the super-fast speeds we've seen with millimeter-wave.
-Still, the 850Mhz deployment should have much better coverage than mmWave and be faster than 4G LTE.
-AT&T is adding 5G access to the Unlimited Started plan starting August 7, 2020.
+If you want to access 5G, you'll need one of AT&T's unlimited plans.
+While there will likely be some improvement over LTE using this 850MHz 5G, it's not going to hit the super-fast speeds we've seen with mmWave.
+Still, the 850MHz deployment should have better coverage than mmWave and be faster than 4G LTE.

-5G is now shown on AT&T's standard coverage maps which makes it easier than ever to see how far this coverage has made it.
-It does take a while for these maps to get updated, so check out the entire list for the most up-to-date locations.
+5G is now shown on AT&T's standard coverage maps (opens in new tab) which makes it easier than ever to see how far this coverage has made it.
+However, these maps do take a while to get updated, so check out the entire list for the most up-to-date locations.